ZINZINBIN/APC523PS2/README.md

 We can observe the similar results compared to Problem 1.2, while the power law dependency observed in above figure is slight different from the previous one.

 ## Problem 2.
 Integration
-### Problem 2.1
 The 5-point Gaussian quadrature is applied for numerical integration.
+Similar to problem 1, linear fitting is again applied to see the power law dependency between the relative error and interval spacing $h$.
+It seems that the relative errors are approximately proportional to $h$ for all cases.

 <div>
     <p float = 'left'>